bjkawecki/Django-App-Starter-Template/README.md

 ![Static Badge](https://img.shields.io/badge/Material%20Design%20Icons-%232196F3?style=for-the-badge&logo=materialdesignicons&logoColor=white)

+Boilerplate code, that I pieced together for my latest Django project.

-Boilerplate code to get you quickly started for the development of a Django web application.
+Alongside a predefined development setup, you will find some helpful features to  get you started quickly for creating your next Django web application.

+## Prerequisties

+- Python 3.12
+- PostgreSQL 16.2
+- Docker 26.1
+- Docker Compose 2.27

+Make sure, that you have a

 ## Features